cloudfoundry/docs-bosh/content/director-blobstore-signed-urls.md

 ## Usage

-For the purpose of this feature, "supported stemcells" are ubuntu-xenial 621.x and later.
-Supported windows stemcells are coming soon.
+For the purpose of this feature, "supported stemcells" are ubuntu-xenial 621.x and later, and windows 2019.17 and later.

 ### Enabling the feature flag